So you're planning a trip to the land of the rising sun?

 Whether you should or should not get one depends mainly on your itinerary and how much you intend on traveling through the country while you are there.
 Contrary to popular belief, it's not always the cheapest option.

-Kyoto, Osaka, and Nara are all right next to each other, which means that you can easily travel between each without spending a lot of money on a ticket!
+Kyoto, Osaka, and Nara are all right next to each other, which means that you can easily travel between each other without spending a lot of money on a ticket!

 Sites like Klook offer these passes at a discount.
 These are a great way to save money.

 Another way to save money would be to book a highway bus to and from Tokyo.
-These highway buses cost at least half of a shinkansen ticket, often even less, and unlike in other countries, they are very comfortable and convenient.
+These highway buses cost at least half of a Shinkansen ticket, often even less, and unlike in other countries, they are very comfortable and convenient.

 If you intend to travel all over the country with many stops along the way, get yourself the pass.
 This is the only situation where it would save you money.

 If you're unsure, I recommend sitting down with Google Maps and looking up the directions between each city you plan to visit during your trip.
-Here you can see how much each individual trip would cost you, and you can calculate if the pass is worth it or not.
+Here, you can see how much each individual trip would cost you, and you can calculate if the pass is worth it or not.

-Do note though, that if you want to get the pass, you'll have to book it in advance BEFORE arriving in Japan.
+Do note, though, that if you want to get the pass, you'll have to book it in advance BEFORE arriving in Japan.
 These are only available for purchase outside the country.